northern/Acl/README.md

 ## Introduction

 Northern\Acl is a role based ACL that allows for easy definition of permissions for specific roles.
 Roles can inherit from other roles.
-Simply by storing a role against a user, using that role would allow you to test if that role is permitted a cetain access criteria.
+Simply by storing a role against a user, using that role would allow you to test if that role is permitted a certain access criteria.

 ## Installation